aws-samples/automating-livestream-video-monitoring/README.md

       ![AppSync console screenshot](./img/AppSync-endpoint.png)

-    - Go to the AWS Lambda console, find the lambda function with name “_AppSyncNotify_” in it.
-Edit the environment variable by pasting the GraphQL API URL and Key you copied from previous step, and save
+    - Go to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home), find the lambda function with name “_AppSyncNotify_” in it.
+Edit the environment variable by pasting the GraphQL API URL and Key you copied from previous step, and click **save**
       ![Lambda console screenshot](./img/lambda-env-appsync-endpoint.png)

 ## Reporting security issues